Proximal Inference for Indirect and Intervening Effects in Population Interventions: Identification Methods under a General Confounding Mechanism

+We refer to Equation~\eqref{eq: PIIE id} as the \textit{proximal population intervention mediation formula}.
+Unlike the NIE formula in \cite{dukes2023proximal}, which fixes exposure at the treatment level $A=1$, our estimand $\psi$ incorporates a population-level expectation over $A$.
+This occurs because our outcome confounding bridge functions $h_1$ and $h_0$ account for the observed variation $A$, consistent with the definition of the PIIE estimand $\psi$: a counterfactual where $A$ remains at its observed value while $M$ is set to its value under $A=0$.

-Notably, the proximal population intervention mediation formula extends the generalized front-door formula of \cite{fulcher2020robust} to settings where confounders affecting the mediator-outcome and exposure-mediator relationships may be unmeasured.
-Similar to the proximal g-formula in \cite{tchetgen2020introduction}, our identification is expressed in terms of nested bridge functions.
-Although inference on indirect effects generally requires assessing the pathway from exposure to mediator and mediator interventions, $\psi$ can be identified without additional proxy variables.
-Nevertheless, compared with the proximal identification of the average causal effect \citep{miao2018identifying, cui2023semiparametric}, our approach imposes extra restrictions on the exposure- and outcome-inducing proxies $Z$ and $W$, specifically by disallowing any direct causal effect of $Z$ or $W$ on the mediator $M$.
+The proximal population intervention mediation formula~\eqref{eq: PIIE id} extends the generalized front-door formula \citep{fulcher2020robust} to settings with unmeasured $A-M$ and $M-Y$ confounding.
+Similar to the proximal g-formula \citep{tchetgen2020introduction}, identification is achieved through nested bridge functions.
+Notably, while our approach identifies indirect effects without additional proxies beyond those used for average causal effects \citep{miao2018identifying, cui2023semiparametric}, it requires a stricter exclusion restriction: proxies $Z$ and $W$ must not have a direct causal effect on the mediator $M$.